 As the health and cosmetics industries broadly move towards a greener future, the sanitary product industry has no option other than to follow suit, so long as demand for non-eco-friendly disposable products decreases.

 Reusable pads are typically constructed from cotton and other natural materials that can be easily sustainably sourced.
-Once purchased, reusable pads are recycled by simply washing them.
-That means less waste, less environmental destruction and less sanitary products ending up in landfill.
+Once purchased, reusable pads are recycled by washing them.
+That means less waste, less environmental destruction and fewer sanitary products ending up in landfill.

-Burdening women with the responsibility to change the impact of the industry is not what anyone wants.
-But, building a higher level of awareness around reusable options at least is critically important.
+Burdening women with the responsibility to change the cosmetics industry is not what anyone wants.
+Bu building a higher level of awareness around reusable options is critically important.

 Reusable Pads Reduce The Commercialisation Of Periods

 One of the key questions in the struggle against period poverty is “why should menstruation be a profit industry?”